-The committee has decided that the contents of this publication will remain unchanged until the maintenance result date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
+The committee has decided that the contents of the base publication and its amendments will remain unchanged until the stability date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
 At this date, the publication will be

-- reconfirmed, •
+- reconfirmed,

-- withdrawn, ٠
+- · withdrawn,

-- Ore tien on other of the other replaced by a revised edition, or •
+- · replaced by a revised edition, or

 - amended.